Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A skeleton draped in rags lies atop a marble slab in the center of the crypt.
 Lying amid the bones is a stoppered drinking horn, a fat pouch, and a weird-looking scepter made of metal and wood.
 Above the bones, hanging from the domed ceiling by wires, is a wooden flying contraption that looks like a set of folding dragon wings fitted with leather straps, metal buckles, and taut leather wing flaps.
 ^2ce

-The stoppered drinking horn is a water-resistant powder horn loaded with gunpowder, and the "weird-looking scepter" is a musket.
+The stoppered drinking horn is a water-resistant [[5.
+Mechanics/Items/Gunpowder Horn.md\|powder horn]] loaded with gunpowder, and the "weird-looking scepter" is a [[5.
+Mechanics/Items/Musket.md\|musket]].
 The fat pouch contains 20 silver marbles (silvered bullets for the musket).
 For more information on firearms and explosives, see chapter 9, ""Dungeon Master's Workshop"," of the "Dungeon Master's Guide".

 ##### Glider